A farmer has 60 identical hurdles, with which she plans to build a sheep-pen.

 The farmer "borrows" another 60 hurdles.
 She will mentally build as big a pen as possible with all 120 hurdles, situate it so that the fence runs through its centre, and then "return" the 60 hurdles that are on the other side of the fence.
 She realises that the biggest pen she can build with 120 hurdles is a square, 30 hurdles to a side.
 But there are many possibilities for the orientation of the pen relative to the fence, as shown:

 All of these must have a long side of 30 hurdles, with the remaining hurdles split in any way (including 30-0 and 15-15) between the two short sides, which are necessarily at right angles to the long side.

 I prefer the symmetry method to the calculus method for several reasons.

 If you're still not convinced that symmetry can be easier to use than calculus, try this puzzle:

-As above, but instead of 60 short hurdles, she has five long hurdles, which can be fixed together end-to-end at any angle.
+As above, but instead of 60 short hurdles, she has five equally long hurdles, which can be fixed together end-to-end at any angle.
+She can still use the existing long fence.
 What shape should she make the pen?